nexus-stream/streamtool/README.md

 3. (optional) Add or edit a frame to display your new field.
 If it's a simple text field, you can add it to the "kind" enum in the params of `raceText.tsx` or `participantText.tsx`, otherwise you can add a new frame and then add that to the mapping in `frames/index.ts`
 4. (optional) Add an editor to `StageEditor.tsx` or `ParticipantEditor.tsx` for your new field.
 Follow the patterns in those files

 And if you get stuck, please reach out either through this repo or to me (kylebyte) on Discord.
+I wouldn't call this code bad, but I definitely cut some corners here and there, so there's plenty of room for it to be improved and plenty of design decisions that you shouldn't be afraid to change.
+Just don't break anything plz.